 Learn how to be a lawyer in practice and understand the business of law, so that you can hit the ground running when you graduate.
 We recognise that many Law students don’t pursue a career in law and have built career planning into each strand of the course, with a focus on the growing number of roles that require related skill-sets.
 These include roles in governance, risk management, advocacy, public policy, HR and finance.

 "Having a knowledge of legal concepts is invaluable within organisations and general life...
 Being able to practise debating, analyse and be concise in talking and writing is really useful.
 My favorite topic is employment law as I want to pursue a career in Human Resources."Maisy Ward, final year Law module

 What you'll learn

-The LLB Law degree covers the ‘foundation law subjects’ required by the Bar Standards Board, including tort, contract, criminal, and property law.
+Our Bachelor degree in Law degree covers the ‘foundation law subjects’ required by the Bar Standards Board, including tort, contract, criminal, and property law.
 It also introduces practical skills such as case analysis, negotiation and alternative dispute resolution, drafting, interviewing and mooting.

 You'll develop the ability to understand connections between legal topics; this replicates legal and paralegal practice, where problems are rarely neatly packaged.
 You'll also be supported to develop your professional practice and employability skills throughout the degree.